Shivella/ideal-bundle/README.md

 Mollie iDeal bundle
 ===================

-This Symfony bundle adds support for iDeal payments by Mollie.
+This Symfony3 bundle adds support for iDeal payments by Mollie.

 Installation
 ------------